 McInnes also, as the SPLC noted, published his work on white nationalist websites like American Renaissance, VDARE, and Taki’s Magazine.

 And while it doesn’t mention his hobnobbing with professional racists like Jared Taylor on his old Compound Media show, it does bring up the fact that, for a group that so openly despises the alt-right, white nationalists have been oddly attracted to the Proud Boys.

 In an August 10, 2017 article, the SPLC’s Hatewatch staff revealed that several Proud Boys maintained white supremacist beliefs or had ties to Neo-Nazi and other racist groups.
 For example, Gabriel Brown and Brien James.
 Even alt-right hatemonger Jason Kessler was filmed being initiated into the the group — prior to the “Unite the Right” disaster, that is.

 McInnes has yet to release a statement on the Proud Boys’ hate group designation, but when asked if McInnes planned on doing so Bazile directed me an “SPLC rebuttal” from August 2017.

 In it, McInnes mocked the SPLC for ignoring the “real-life threats right before [their] eyes” in favor of “shutting down the new Elk’s Lodge based on some random fear of a men’s club morphing into an evil army that murders everyone who isn’t like them.”

-[Pawl Bazile has since posted a full article about the Proud Boys’ designation as a hate group which reiterates much of what he told me.
-This piece will be updated if Gavin McInnes issues a response on this matter.]
+[Pawl Bazile has since posted a full article about the Proud Boys’ designation as a hate group which reiterates much of what he told me.]

 Update: Following the publication of this piece, Pawl Bazile of Proud Boy Magazine informed me that the Facebook page that was suspended was not their “official” page, and that several Proud Boy Facebook pages exist.
 I’ve since corrected the article.